Potato – Target Spot (early Blight)

 2. Do not apply more than six Group 2 or 3 sprays in one season.
 Apply no more than two consecutive sprays of a Group 2 or 3

 3. If used solo, apply Group 7 fungicides in strict alternation with fungicides from a different cross resistance group.
 If fungicides containing Group 7 are used in mixture, apply a maximum of 2 consecutive applications.
+If a Group 7 seed treatment or in-furrow treatment has been used, the first foliar fungicide application should not contain a Group 7.

 4. Apply no more than two consecutive sprays containing a Group 9